 - Date of Birth – Check to see if your date if formatted according to any of the date formats in the list

-- Facebook Account – Select the name of the Facebook account that you have linked with Maropost Marketing Cloud.
+- Facebook Account – Select the name of the Facebook account that you have linked with Maropost for Marketing.

 - Ad Account – Once you’ve selected the Facebook account, a list of Ad Accounts for the Facebook account will appear.

 - Custom Audiences – After selecting the Ad Account, the list of Custom and Lookalike Audiences that you’ve already created under that Ad Account will now appear.
 Select the Audience that you want to push the contact to.

 This action will allow you export a list, segment, Do Not Mail list, or data from a Relational Table.
 Unlike the Start Import action widget, you can only export one file at a time.

 - List Export – Select the list you want to export, and the contact fields you want included in the export file.
 You can also filter by subscription status.